Please browse the USDA Refinance page above if you already have a 502 Guaranteed USDA loan and want to learn more about

 The USDA home loan program will permit borrowers to finance what they can afford to pay based on their income and debts.
 Unlike conventional or FHA loans, the USDA loan program does not have any official set loan limits.
 The mortgage amount you qualify for will be directly related to your ability to repay the loan based on your debt to income ratios.
 USDA has certain debt-to-income ratio limits in place that determine the applicant’s mortgage qualifying limit.
 The debt to income limits are generally 29% of the borrower’s gross monthly income for housing expenses (principal, interest, taxes and home insurance) 42-45% of the borrower’s gross monthly income for housing expenses, PLUS all other reoccurring debts that are reporting on the credit report.
 This includes items like auto loan payments, credit card payments, student loan payments, etc. Read more on the USDA loan limit subject here.

 The USDA 502 Guaranteed program does have strict household income limits in place and applicants must ensure their current household income is below the set county limit.
 See the latest 2018 USDA household income limits here.
-Most states across the U.S are similar except some higher cost locations in California, Alaska, Florida, etc. If you find your household income is over the set income limits, please contact us to discuss alternative financing options that require little to no money down.
+Most states across the U.S are similar except for some higher cost locations in California, Colorado, Alaska, Florida, etc. If you find your household income is over the set income limits, please contact us to discuss alternative financing options that require little to no money down.
 You can submit the quick info request form on the right side of this page.
 Mobile users can find the info request form at the bottom.

 3. Low USDA Mortgage Insurance (PMI)